Selective-Area-Grown PbTe-Pb Planar Josephson Junctions for Quantum Devices

 Figure 1 briefly illustrates the device design, growth procedure, and material analysis.
-We started with a CdTe/Pb$_{1-x}$Eu$_x$Te substrate \cite{Wenyu, Yichun, Yuhao} and covered it with a thin SiN dielectric layer.
-The value of $x$ was estimated to be $\sim$ 0.08.
-A Hydrogen SilsesQuioxane (HSQ) shadow wall was fabricated prior to the Pb$_{1-x}$Eu$_x$Te growth \cite{Jiangyuying}.
+We started with a CdTe/Pb$_{0.92}$Eu$_{0.08}$Te substrate \cite{Wenyu, Yichun, Yuhao} and covered it with a thin SiN dielectric layer.
+A Hydrogen SilsesQuioxane (HSQ) shadow wall was fabricated prior to the Pb$_{0.92}$Eu$_{0.08}$Te growth \cite{Jiangyuying}.
 A square-shaped pattern with two additional bars (wire shape) was then defined by etching the SiN film in a process of electron beam lithography, as shown in Fig. 1(a).
 The square pattern defines the semiconductor 2DEG while the two extra bars are for source/drain contacts.
 The PbTe (blue) thin film was then selectively grown within the etched region, as depicted in Fig. 1(b).
 To ensure selectivity during the PbTe growth, the substrate was heated to $\sim$ 327 $^{\circ}$C. The estimated thickness of the PbTe film was $\sim$ 80 nm.
+This thickness is sufficient to reach the 2D or quasi-2D regime, as the subband spacing due to the confinement along this direction is estimated to be a few meV (estimated based on results in PbTe-Pb nanowires), significantly surpassing the relevant energy scales.
+Another estimation is based on PbTe nanowire experiments: a subband spacing of 4-5 meV is extracted from the diamond sizes of ballistic plateaus for a wire width of $\sim$ 300 nm \cite{Wenyu2024}.

 For the superconductor growth, the chip was then cooled using a liquid nitrogen stage, and the Pb film was deposited at a tilted angle.
-This configuration allowed the HSQ wall to shadow a portion of the film, defining the Josephson junction region, as illustrated in Fig. 1(c).
-The entire chip was then capped with a thin CdTe layer to prevent oxidation of the Pb film, as shown in Fig. 1(d).
+This configuration allowed the HSQ wall to shadow a portion of the film, defining the junction region, as illustrated in Fig. 1(c).
+The entire chip was then capped with a CdTe layer to prevent oxidation of the Pb film, as shown in Fig. 1(d).

 The device fabrication was similar to that in Ref. \cite{Zitong}.
 To prevent short-circuits, most of the Pb film on the substrate was etched using ion milling.
 Note that the Pb film on the PbTe device and the core region of the JJ, defined by the shadow growth, were kept intact.
 Electrode contacts and a side gate were then deposited (Fig. 1(e)) through evaporation of Ti/Au.
 Prior to the metal deposition, Ar plasma etching was performed to remove the capping layer for ohmic contacts.
 Figure 1(f) shows the scanning electron micrograph (SEM) of a representative device.
 The Pb film (capped by CdTe) on PbTe is false-colored (violet) for clarity.
 The side gate was positioned in a U-shaped region where the Pb film has been etched away using ion milling.